maikopruett/garmin-rino-custom-maps/README.md

 pip install -r requirements.txt
 ```

-### 3. Install mkgmap.jar (Required for IMG Conversion Only)
+### 3. Install mkgmap (Required for IMG Conversion Only)

+**Easiest method:**
-1. Download mkgmap.jar from [mkgmap.org.uk](https://www.mkgmap.org.uk/)
+1. Download the mkgmap zip file from [mkgmap.org.uk](https://www.mkgmap.org.uk/download/mkgmap.html)
+2. Unzip it in the current directory (it will create a folder like `mkgmap-r4923`)
+3. That's it!
+The script will automatically find it and all dependencies.

+**Alternative methods:**
-2. Place `mkgmap.jar` in the current directory, or
+- Place `mkgmap.jar` directly in the current directory
-3. Use the `--mkgmap-path` argument to specify its location
+- Use the `--mkgmap-path` argument to specify a custom location

 ## Usage